yasir-satti/JavaDesignPatterns/README.md

 A design pattern is solution for a problem, it helps you to design a solution and derive an implementation for the solution.
 Design patterns are common solutions for common problems found in software design.

-Design patterns is all about designing maintainable and extensible object-oriented software
+Design patterns is all about designing maintainable and extensible object-oriented software.

+Type of design patterns:
+- Creational Patterns: These design patterns provide ways to create objects while hiding the creation logic, instead of instantiating objects directly using the new operator.
+This gives the program more flexibility in deciding which objects need to be created for a given use case.
+- Structural Patterns: These design patterns deal with class and object composition.
+The concept of inheritance is used to compose interfaces and define ways to compose objects to obtain new functionality.
+- Behavioral Patterns: These design patterns are specifically concerned with communication between objects.

 A deisgn pattern usually is described having: